xdmushui/partner-center-sdk/develop/add-a-participant.md

 ## <span id="C_"></span><span id="c_"></span>C#

-To do: Describe in english how to create a referral
+To do: Describe in english how to add a participant

 ``` csharp